Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## Cross Server

-Cross server battles are ranked Pokémon battles where two eligible players in different discord servers can battle each other.
+Cross server battles are ranked Pokémon battles where two players in different discord servers can battle each other.
 To start a cross server battle, the command should be used without mentioning the `opponent` option.

 ## AI Trainer